 - Broken stairs or handrails

-Property owners must fix these problems quickly or warn people if they can’t fix them right away.
+Property owners must address these problems promptly or notify people if they can’t be fixed immediately.

 Key Factors in Premises Liability Cases